Changing Jobs: Determine the Right Time

 All these variables count in determining whether or not one should change jobs.
 At different stages in one’s life one variable may become more or less significant.
 Whatever the case, at the end of the day it is left solely up to you to determine whether the time for change has come.
 It is you and only you who should determine what is right for you at any given period in your life.

 A good salary is the No.1 factor in job motivation for generally, people want to work where the pay is best.
-Why then do so many people continue to give their best in job situations where they are underpaid...
+However, regardless of the circumstances, a good worker always aims to give his/her best

 A conducive work environment and good work factors should produce contented workers who are happy to perform to their best potential.